Christine-design-web/Christine-design-web/README.md

 I'm a passionate software engineer who loves coding, solving problems, and tackling challenges.
 I thrive on pushing boundaries and exploring new technologies.
 Here's a bit about me:

-- 💻 I'm currently working as a Data Entry Agent at the Judiciary Law Court.
 - 🧑‍💻 I'm currently working on Job-search portal project.
 - ⚙️ I'm proficient in various programming languages and technologies, with a keen interest in web development.
 - 🌱 I'm currently focusing on mastering React.js and advancing my skills in frontend development.